Explainable AI for computational pathology identifies model limitations and tissue biomarkers: Results

-In this dataset, expert pathologists finely annotated metastatic regions.
-This allows us to use HIPPO-knowledge to determine whether metastatic regions are necessary for detecting breast cancer metastasis.
-Specifically, for patients who were positive for metastasis, we removed the patches that intersected with the tumor annotations, effectively creating a version of the specimen that does not contain metastasis.
-We compared model predictions before and after the intervention.
-Specificity was calculated as the ratio of true negatives to all negative samples.
+In this dataset, expert pathologists have produced high-resolution annotations of metastatic tumor regions. \rebuttal{These expert-annotated ground-truth labels allow us to use the \textit{HIPPO-knowledge} method to determine whether metastatic regions are necessary for detecting breast cancer metastasis, with the expert annotations serving as the ground-truth reference.} Specifically, for patients who were positive for metastasis, we created counterfactual examples by removing all patches that intersected with the tumor annotations.
+If we assume that a model must rely on tumor-containing patches to make a prediction, an accurate model would always return a negative prediction when all tumor containing patches have been removed.
+In the following, we use specificity to quantify model behavior.
+Specificity is defined as the ratio of true negatives to all negative samples.
 In this set of counterfactuals, all specimens were negative, so the specificity represented the proportion of correct negative predictions by the models.

+We compared model predictions before and after removing patches containing tumor (Fig. \ref{fig:cam16-nec-suff}c).
 Notably, the UNI-based model exhibited the lowest specificity (0.73) in these counterfactual examples despite achieving the highest balanced accuracy on the original test set (1.00).
 This discrepancy was particularly pronounced in counterfactual specimens that originally contained macrometastases (specificity 0.59), suggesting that the UNI-based ABMIL model uses tissue outside of the tumor region to drive positive metastasis predictions.
 The REMEDIS-based model exhibited a similar trend, with a specificity of 0.77 in counterfactuals derived from macrometastases.
-In contrast, the other models showed less dependence on extratumoral tissue (sensitivity of Phikon-based, 0.86; CTransPath-based, 0.92; RetCCL-based, 0.88), indicating that their predictions are primarily driven by tumor epithelial cells rather than other tissue components (Fig. \ref{fig:cam16-nec-suff}c).
+In contrast, the other models showed less dependence on extratumoral tissue (sensitivity of Phikon-based, 0.86; CTransPath-based, 0.92; RetCCL-based, 0.88; \rebuttal{Virchow2-based, 0.92}), indicating that their predictions are primarily driven by tumor epithelial cells rather than other tissue components.